 If you try to scoop them out with a slotted spoon it will take too long and you'll end up with a load of half-burnt chips.

 It's up to you whether you fancy leaving the peel on your chips - I quite like that, but most of these professional chefs seem to be peeling their spuds.

-You can use a simplified version Heston's triple-cooked method (skipping the soaking and cooling) to produce magnificent
+You can also use a simplified version of Heston's triple-cooked method (skipping the soaking and cooling) to produce magnificent

 deep-fried potato wedges

 On the science of chip cooking:

 I actually had good success adding bicarbonate of soda to my fat chips' pre-cooking water to break up their surfaces and provide plenty of crunch,

 though you have to watch them like a hawk to avoid overcooking or they prematurely fall apart.

 recommends par-boiling McDonalds-style fries in (heavily salted) vinegared water

 them breaking up, yielding fries with tiny, bubbly, blistered surfaces that stay crisp even when cool